-- Rule #3: In biology, energy lasts forever. - Energy cannot be created or destroyed. - Energy can exist as light, heat, motion, or as chemical energy stored in the bonds of molecules. - Energy in one form can be transferred into a different form. - For example, light energy can be transformed into heat energy.
+- Rule #3: Energy lasts forever. - Energy cannot be created or destroyed. - Energy can exist as light, heat, motion, or as chemical energy stored in the bonds of molecules. - Energy in one form can be transferred into a different form. - For example, light energy can be transformed into heat energy.